 Exodus 580l – Price

 Being Halfords’ own brand, the Exodus roof boxes are much more affordable than the top of the range roof boxes such as Thule.
-This Exodus 580l roof boxes is retailing at £399 from Halfords compared to a Thules 600l similar model which costs more than double the price at £654.
+This Exodus 580l roof boxes is retailing at £399 from Halfords compared to a Thules 600l similar model which weighs in at a much higher price tag of £654.
 Are top of the range roof boxes worth paying double?
 After using this Exodus 580l for over a year and with no downsides, we think absolutely not.

 Exodus 580l roof box – Verdict